bariscigal/CGL-Ocean-Shader/README.md

 # ilovesea
-A lightweight sea and beach artwork and shader repo
+A lightweight sea and beach artwork and shader demo project Using URP rendering and targeted for Android devices.
+The demo runs with high fps on Samsung s7 Edge.